IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/jeremy-keith.md

 ## When starting a new project, if you feel stuck where do you look for inspiration?

 My colleagues are a great source of knowledge and inspiration.
-The developers at <a class="link link--special" href="http://clearleft.com/" target="_blank" rel="noopener">Clearleft</a> have a weekly frontend pow-wow and I'm always amazed by how much I get out of that.
+The developers at <a class="link link--special" href="http://clearleft.com/" target="_blank" rel="noopener noreferrer">Clearleft</a> have a weekly frontend pow-wow and I'm always amazed by how much I get out of that.

 ## What was your first development job and how you faced it?